mostmojo/log/log-2.md

 • Learn about form redirects with: `{% if not order or order.isCompleted == false %}{% redirect 'events' %}{% redirect 'events' %}{% endif #}{% endif %}`.

-• Work with helper classes like `mb` or `separated-less` to create space between BEM styled elements by wrapping around them without changing semantics.
+• Work with helper classes like `mb` or `separated-less` to create space between BEM styled elements by wrapping around them w/o changing semantics.

 **Link(s) to work**